Imoeka1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-functions that takes a pointer
+function that swaps two integers